Maria Clara gown: Modernization

 The word "terno" in Spanish refers to a matching set of clothes made of the same fabric.
 In the Philippines, "terno" refers to a woman's ensemble that consists of matching colors/patterns.
 In the early 1900s, the traje de mestiza's components started to match in terms of color and patterns.
 Some trajes in the 1910s were entirely made of the same material (such as "nipis" – a Filipino term meaning "fine" or "thin").
 By the 1920s the term referred to a dress consisting of a matching "camisa" with butterfly sleeves, a heavily starched "pañuelo" (fichu), a "saya" (skirt) which normally came with a "cola" (train), and a "sobrefalda" (overskirt).

 By the late 1940s, the terno's meaning and silhouette evolved into any Western dress with butterfly sleeves attached to it.

 Occasionally the "terno" would be referred to as a "mestiza dress" by women who lived in the first half of the 20th century.

 During July 8, 2008, State of the Nation Address of Philippine president Gloria Macapagal Arroyo, she wore a "modernized María Clara gown".
 The adaptation donned by the president came was fuchsia-pink, designed by JC Buendia.
 Created in three weeks, the fabric used for the presidential gown was a blend of pineapple fibers and silk and was developed by the Philippine Research Institute, an agency of the Department of Science and Technology of the Philippines.
 The six-yard fabric costing ₱ 3,000 were produced in the province of Misamis Oriental, processed in Manila, and woven in the province of Aklan.
 The cloth was then colored with a dye from the sabang, a native plant.

 According to the Philippine Daily Inquirer, this is the first time in Philippine history that the media office of the Malacañang Palace revealed details about a Filipino president's evening outfit that would be worn for a State of the Nation Address.
 However, the president herself talked about the attire she wore in June 2008 during the 50th anniversary of the Department of Science and Technology.
 The aforementioned outfit was an old-rose-colored dress from pineapple fibers and dyed with materials originating from coconut husks.

-Now there are a lot of designers who are incorporating filipiniana dresses into their creations, adding a modern twist to them.
-They tailored it to be able to match up to today's ever-changing standards and the needs of everyday people.
+Contemporarily there are many designers who incorporate filipiniana dresses into their creations, adding a modern twist to them.
+They are often tailored to match new aesthetic standards and practical needs of everyday people.
 Although its style has changed, the image of the classic filipina can still be seen.